 The paperless process needs to be easy and deliver tangible benefits (save time, save effort, save the environment).
 Benefits should include easier filing and retrieval of scanned and sensitive documents via cloud storage, and the ability to share them without relying on copying or scanning.

 Move/remove printers and copiers.

 In addition, enable logging and password access to make printing secure when it's necessary.
-That also allows management to track usage and address any abuses.
+That also allows management to track usage and address abuses.
 You can institute policies that restrict purchases of ink and toner for only approved devices.
-That will curtail the use of any printers that may remain on users' desks.
+That can further curtail the use of any printers that remain on employees' desks.

 Devise a new paperless filing system.

 The four below are representative of the best examples.
-Some of them offer free evaluation periods that can help you find the right package for your business.
+Some applications offer free evaluation periods so you can find the right package for your business.
 [Interested in document management software?
 Check out our best picks.]

 Switch from file cabinets to digital storage.

 As part of the switch, you'll need to add networked disk storage capacity, backup systems, and automated online backup and cloud computing systems.
 Your digital filing system can be more secure than paper because it can be accessed even in the event of a disaster, and scanned documents uploaded to your paperless system cannot be accessed without a password

 Modern shared copiers include a document scanner that is capable of scanning paper documents and then storing them into many digital storage and cloud computing systems.
 Work with your office copier vendor to make your copier and document scanner part of your paperless office.
 Additionally, ask your copier vendor (or a copier service) about setting up a digital scanner on the copier to integrate with an online faxing service.

 Employees should be able to file their original documents directly within the software they use to create your company's documents.
 Connect their Microsoft Office account, or whatever other software you use, to the document management software you implement for both saving and retrieving files.
 This way, you can automate your company's workflow, easily store paperless documents and implement digital signature tools from within the same platform.